AtifAnsari0345/AtifAnsari0345/README.md

 # Hi, I'm Mohammed Atif Ansari 👋

 I’m an IT engineering student who loves learning by building real, practical projects.
-I work across **web development, AI/OCR, full-stack applications, and automation tools** — always focusing on solving problems and improving with each project.
+I work across **web development, AI/OCR, full-stack applications, and automation tools**, always focusing on solving real problems and improving with every version I build.

 ---

 ## 🚀 About Me
 - Interested in **Web Development, AI/ML, OCR Systems, APIs, and Automation**
 - Currently improving skills in **Java, Python, JavaScript, Node.js, and React**
-- Passionate about learning new technologies and turning ideas into working software
+- Passionate about turning ideas into working software through hands-on projects
-- Always open to collaborations and new opportunities
+- Open to collaborations and opportunities to learn and grow

 ---